ekzhu/go-set-similarity-search/README.md

         []string{"a", "b", "c", "d"},
         []string{"a", "b", "c", "d", "e"},
     }
+    // Use frequency order transformation to replace the string tokens
+    // with integers.
     sets, _ := SetSimilaritySearch.FrequencyOrderTransform(rawSets)
-    pairs, _ := SetSimilaritySearch.AllPairs(sets,
+    // Run all-pairs algorithm, get a channel of pairs. pairs, _ := SetSimilaritySearch.AllPairs(sets,
         /*similarityFunctionName=*/"jaccard",
         /*similarityThreshold=*/0.1)
+    // The pairs contain the indexes of sets to the original
+    // rawSets and sets slices.
     for pair := range pairs {
         fmt.Println(pair)
     }